end2endzone/end2endzone-hugo/content/blog/2014-12-02-diy-remote-trigger-shutter-release-cable-for-your-canon-dslr-camera.md

 This is the first step and allows you to verify if your camera will properly react to the auto-focus and shutter commands.

 Use the audio plug and take off the protective cover of the 2.5 mm stereo plug leaving the connectors naked and connect it into your camera.
 Use a small wire or a metal object and short-circuit (connect) the longest pin with one of the shortest pin for half a second.
-If you are afraid of breaking something, you can use the multimeter set to &quot;Continuity&quot; and connect the probes to each pins.
+If you are afraid of breaking something, you can use the multimeter set to "Continuity" and connect the probes to each pins.
 One pin should activate the auto-focus feature and let you ear the easily recognizable beeping sound.
 The other should activate the shutter and trigger the camera to take a photo.

 ## Soldering the audio plug